ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Each request MUST contain exactly one connection ID header, either Client-Connection-Id or Server-Connection-Id.
-Client-Connection-Id requests define paths for receiving packets from the server to the client, and Server-Connection-Id requests define paths for sending packets from the client to server.
+Client-Connection-Id requests define paths for receiving packets from the target server to the client, and Server-Connection-Id requests define paths for sending packets from the client to target server.

 Packets tunnelled within DATAGRAM frames can be sent as soon as the CONNECT-QUIC request has been sent, even in the same QUIC packet to the proxy.
 That is, the QUIC packet sent from the client to the proxy can contain a STREAM frame with the CONNECT-QUIC request, as well as a DATAGRAM frame that contains a tunnelled QUIC packet to forward.
 This is particularly useful for reducing round trips.
+Note that packets sent in DATAGRAM frames before the proxy has sent its CONNECT-QUIC response might be dropped if the proxy rejects the request.
+Any DATAGRAM frames that are sent in a separate QUIC packet from the STREAM frame that contains the CONNECT-QUIC request might also be dropped in the case that the packet arrives at the proxy before the packet containing the STREAM frame.

 Packets forwarded by sending directly to the proxy's IP address and port MUST wait for a successful response to the CONNECT-QUIC request.
 This ensures that the proxy knows how to forward a given packet.

-Clients sending QUIC Long Header packets SHOULD tunnel them within DATAGRAM frames to avoid exposing unnecessary connection metadata.
+Clients sending QUIC Long Header packets MUST tunnel them within DATAGRAM frames to avoid exposing unnecessary connection metadata.
 QUIC Short Header packets, on the other hand, can send directly to the proxy (without any tunnelling or encapsulation) once the proxy has sent a successful response for the Server Connection ID.